 Assessment Information Requests

-Having complete, accurate and up-to-date market and property data is critical to the valuation process, and property owners play a vital role by providing this information to MPAC, as required under the Assessment Act.
+Having complete, accurate and up-to-date market and property data is critical to the valuation process, and property owners play a vital role by providing this information to MPAC.

 Each year, MPAC requests property information from property owners and/or their representatives as part of our Assessment Information Request Program.
-The information collected through this program supports the development of accurate property assessments and ensures our database is up to date.
+The Assessment Act provides MPAC the authority to collect this information, as well as the requirement for compliance by property owners.

 Where property information is required, MPAC will send an information request letter outlining what information is needed, when property owners are required to submit the information to MPAC, and details on how to submit it

-MPAC’s Property Income and Expense (PIER) program is the largest data collection initiative undertaken through the Assessment Information Request Program.
-The PIER program supports the accurate valuation of income generating properties.
+MPAC’s Property Income and Expense Return (PIER) campaign is the largest data collection initiative undertaken through the Assessment Information Request Program.
+The PIER campaign supports the accurate valuation of income generating properties, which assigns a value based on the property’s potential to generate revenue.
 The PIER request is sent to approximately 35,000 properties every year.

-If you do not receive a letter but believe you should have, please contact us
+If you did not receive a letter but believe you should have, please contact us

 General

-1. What is the Property Income and Expense Return (PIER) program?
+1. What is Property Income and Expense Return (PIER)?

 2. Why does MPAC send Property Income and Expense Return (PIER) requests every year?

-The information collected through the PIER program allows us to capture the key data required to deliver accurate and consistent property assessments.
-Collecting information annually allows us to identify and track trends in revenues, expenses, capital expenditures, fair market rents, vacancies, etc. over time to support our ongoing analysis and assessment updates.
-This information also ensures your property data is up to date.
+The information collected through PIER allows us to capture the key data required to deliver accurate and consistent property assessments.
+Collecting information annually allows us to identify and track trends in revenues, expenses, capital expenditures, fair market rents, vacancies, etc. over time.
+This in turn contributes to our ongoing analysis, which supports both our delivery of annual assessment rolls and the future development of quality assessments.
+This information also ensures that your property data is up to date.

 Yes, under the Assessment Act property owners are required to submit their PIER information each year.
 Section 11 of the Act authorizes MPAC to collect information for property assessment purposes, and section 13 outlines penalties for failing to provide requested information and for providing false information.